THANSHEER/techcareer/README.md

 | `/api/purchase` | POST | Enroll in course |
 | `/api/user/:userId` | PUT | Update profile |

-### Database
-SQLite3 database with tables for users, courses, enrollments, and webinars.

-## Demo Accounts
-- **Admin**: admin@example.com / admin123
-- **User**: user@example.com / user123

-## License
-This project is for personal use only.
-All rights reserved.

-## Contact
-For inquiries: your-email@example.com

 ---
-*This is an AI-generated educational project.
+*Note: This is a personal educational project.
 Not intended for commercial use.*
-# techcareer